nebari-dev/nebari/docs/source/installation/management.md

 session.
 Existing files with the same name will not be overwritten.
 Admin users are defined as members of the admin group as specified in your qhub-config.yaml file.

-## Monitor your QHub deployment

-TODO: add instruction on how to install and use K9s for monitoring the system deployment.